dzarkV/dzarkV/README.md

 #### About me

-- 🎓 I graduated with a bachelor's degree in **Linguistics** from National University of Colombia.
 - 🌱 I’m currently learning **Automation testing** and **Cloud computing**.
 - 🔥 I'm have a passion for Python and Pharo/Smalltalk languajes: the first for general-purposes, and last for pure OOP.
 - 🔧 I love working on Linux...
 You can customize it!